 Unlike in other parts of the country, California’s voting problems aren’t generally due to voter suppression but more to lack of enthusiasm.
 Because our vote is our power, SEIU members work hard to assess candidates, take positions on ballot measures, and then to educate members and the community about our positions.
 We will be evaluating our own programs to get out the vote and welcome your ideas and participation in coming up with a plan to improve voter turnout for the General Election.

-Onto the results: With each successive report of the Registrar of Voters, our endorsed candidate Don Rocha has gained more votes for Santa Clara County Board of Supervisor District 4, and now has a 375 vote lead over Pierluigi Olivero in the race for the second spot on the November ballot.
+Onto the results: Our endorsed candidate for Santa Clara County Board of Supervisor District 4, Don Rocha, beat out the anti-pension candidate, Pierluigi Oliverio.
+Huge thanks to all of our members who spent long hours phone banking and walking to get out the vote for Rocha as those last minute votes pushed him over the edge.
+Rocha will now move on to the runoff election in November.
 Congratulations are in store to the members in Tulare County and activists from Fresno and Kern, who helped elect Eddie Valero to the Tulare Board of Supervisors this Primary.
 In Fresno and San Mateo, incumbents were reelected, and in Stanislaus and San Benito Counties, our endorsed candidates for Board of Supervisors will all be in runoff elections in November.
 Our endorsed candidate for Kern County DA, Cynthia Zimmer, prevailed due in part to the hundreds of volunteer hours spent phoning and walking for her in Region 5.

 Voters approved revenue measures in the City of Santa Cruz and San Benito County, providing funding for public services in those communities.
 Our big field effort in Alameda County had a tremendous effect on the outcome of Measure A, the pathbreaking childcare funding sales tax; we still do not yet know whether we have pushed the measure beyond the 2/3rds supermajority needed to pass this measure.
 Right now, support hovers at 65.33%, just under the threshold needed to win.